 Fr Bob is also our school chaplain, and has brought many of our young people to a deeper relationship with God, including through the liturgy.
 In his role as Chair, Fr Bob has provided support and guidance to the school.
 He has carried out a wide range of duties, including in terms of personnel, and finance, and health and safety.

 Councillor Joyce Ryan

-Joyce has been a governor at St Johns for many and this year marks her 25th year of service for the residents of Redbridge and Fairlop Ward.
+Joyce has been a governor at St John’s for many and last year marked her 25th year of service for the residents of Redbridge and Fairlop Ward.
 Over the years Joyce has served on numerous committees and has held senior positions on them.
 She was proud to serve the borough as Deputy Mayor in 2004/5 and Mayor in 2007/8.
 As a primary teacher Joyce has a good knowledge and keen interest in education.
 She has a particular interest and love of the Arts, Culture and Heritage and is mindful of the importance of them in enriching people’s lives.

 Joyce is Vice Chairman of the Kenneth More Theatre Board.
 She is a trustee of both London Sport, the Mayor of London’s committee for sport in London and Redbridge Sport & Leisure.
 Joyce is dedicated and committed to any role or organisation that she is involved with and always aims to do her best to further their aims or objectives.
 She enjoys visiting National Trust or English Heritage sites and visiting and working at bazaars or fetes.

 In her service as a governor at St John’s, Joyce provides rigour and challenge and is uncompromising in her high expectations.
 She serves as governor with particular responsibility for Post 19, and has carried out duties to do with personnel and discipline and finance.
 Her knowledge of local government has been invaluable in securing the best outcomes for our young people.